DevelopIntelligenceBoulder/capstone-spec/README.md

 * CRUD for customer orders
 * Browse the product catalog (as a CSR adds or removes products from an order, the product count needs to be updated)
 * Browse the customer database
-* Track the shipping status of the order and communicate with shipping vendor (HOW DO WE WANT TO MODEL THEM CALLING AN EXTERNAL ASYNC API FOR UPDATES ON SHIPPING STATUS?)
+* Track and change the shipping status of the order

 ## API starting point